chaseleinart/CS-210-project/README.md

 Additionally, the program is designed in a consultative way, providing easy to understand menu options and making it easy for users to navigate or close the program.

-Where could you enhance your code?
-How would these improvements make your code more efficient, secure, and so on?
 I could enhance my code by using its core as the basis for a web application.
 Users are more accustomed to interacting with graphical programs on the web than command-line tools.
 Providing the ability to directly input new data files would extend the interactivity, relative to the current approach of recompiling the program with a new data file available.